ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 Voltage source is connected to the DC link.
 Input side is defined to be the DC link, and output side to be the three phases.

 Voltage setpoint corresponds to the output RMS voltage reference.
 Current setpoint corresponds to the output (per-phase) RMS current limit and must be greater than zero.
 Frequency setpoint corresponds to the sine-wave frequency.

+>[!NOTE] The frequency setpoint must be set BEFORE the Inverter 3-phase mode is enabled.

 ![power envelope va08](images/AFE_inverter_3ph-AFE_inverter_3ph.svg ':size=50%')
 <figcaption style="text-align: center">Example connection of ADM-PC-BP25 in inverter 3-phase mode </figcaption>